krishsat9937/ai-stripe-chatbot/README.md

 # Flask Chatbot with Stripe Integration

-This repository contains a Flask-based chatbot application that integrates with Stripe to generate payment links dynamically.
+This repository contains a Flask-based chatbot application that integrates with Stripe to make actions using various implemented methods.
 The chatbot is powered by OpenAI's GPT-4 model, allowing it to interpret user input and create payment links for specified products or services.

 ---